Making Referrals to the Counseling Center

 17 – 19 credits.
 In a student’s first semester, a full schedule is 4 courses + First Year Experience Seminar (17 credits).
 First-year students may take up to three additional credits (e.g., first year experience seminar, applied music instruction) each semester of the first year.

 What′s the minimum load to be considered full-time?

 To be considered a full-time student and to be eligible to live in the residence halls, a student must be enrolled in 12 credits.
-There are a few exceptions to this rule, however; check with the Registrar if there is a question.

 In what other instances does it matter if a student is considered full-time?